 During my time in Ontario, long term care work was my constant over 8 years.
 But I was fortunate to also have other opportunities that continued to feed my curious brain and allowed me to work with a variety of other groups of people.
 Which ultimately led to where I am now!

-I continued to make learning a priority and became a Certified Diabetes Educator, allowing me to be more effective in helping people manage their diabetes and/or complications that may have developed.
+I continued to make learning a priority and became a Certified Diabetes Educator, allowing me to be more effective in helping people prevent or manage diabetes.

-I also trained with the Craving ChangeTM program.
+I also trained with the Craving Change® program.
 This has been a particularly enjoyable and beneficial program to offer clients!
 It’s so full of strategies to help people struggling with their eating.
 We explore the reasons why we eat, become more aware of our eating triggers and then learn how to effectively deal with these triggers.
-(Here’s how Craving ChangeTM explains this program).
-HINT: There’ll be more about how I will be offering this program again for clients in the near future!
-But, you’re probably going to want to become an Email List Member so you can get insider updates and exclusive offers for this one!

 A time for pause and reflection